- Imagine a Year Without Chronic Hand Pain Related to These Issues

 A Healthcare Savings Account or HSA is a tax-favored savings account that helps cover the cost of approved medical expenses you would normally have to pay out of pocket.
 The best part is that contributions to your HSA are 100% deductible.
 Meanwhile, an FSA lets you pay for qualified out-of-pocket healthcare expenses on a pre-tax basis.
 As a result, the money you contribute is not subject to payroll taxes, so you end up taking home more of your paycheck.

 There are a few additional differences between an HSA and FSA.
 For example, with FSA the money you don’t use isn’t forfeited at the end of the year.
-According to a CNBC article, Congress changed the rules for 2020 and 2021 during the COVID-19 pandemic because many households weren’t using up their FSA dollars due to canceled or delayed medical appointments.
-That means many people have an additional 12 months to use their 2021 contributions.
-If you didn’t use yours yet for 2021, it could be a nice amount of money to get you feeling better now.
+According to a CNBC article, Congress changed the rules during the COVID-19 pandemic because many households weren’t using up their FSA dollars due to canceled or delayed medical appointments.
+That means many people had an additional 12 months to use their contributions.
+If you didn’t use yours yet for last year, it could be a nice amount of money to get you feeling better now.

 Fort Worth Hand Center accepts traditional Medicare as well as many commercial insurances to ease the burden on patients who worry if they can rid themselves of chronic hand pain once and for all.